Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX on Multigraphs or For a Small Number of Agents

-Similarly to how we argued above, if there is a single source, $s$, in $\Ge(\X^1)$, then there are at most $6$ agents that are not sources and may have a critical good, and this implies that $|\mathcal{C}|\leq 3$.
+Similarly to how we argued above, if there is a single source, $s$, in $\Ge(\X^1)$, then there are at most $6$ agents that are not sources and may have a critical good. {Since each non-source agent has at most one critical good by \cref{prop:e} and a good belongs to $\mathcal{C}$ only if it is critical for at least two agents,} this implies that $|\mathcal{C}|\leq 3$.
 Both this case and the case where we may have multiple sources but $|\mathcal{C}|\leq 1$ are handled together in the \emph{else} part of \FAA.
 There, to define the partial allocation $\tilde{\X}$, we assign the whole $\mathcal{C}$ to $s$ (which may be the unique source or any one of multiple sources).
 That is, $\tilde{X}_{s} = X^{1}_{s} \cup \mathcal{C}$.
 Finding $s$, $\mathcal{C}$, and constructing $\tilde{\X}$ can be done in polynomial time.

 \begin{claim} If the partial allocation $\tilde{\X}$ is constructed in the \emph{else} case, it satisfies the conditions in the statement of \Cref{lem:partial23-to-full-when-critical-for-one}. \end{claim}